wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/message-boxes/includes/4-display-custom-dialog.md

-There are certain scenarios where interacting with a user requires a more customized approach; providing multiple inputs of different types simultaneously, displaying a form window with customized UI, and allowing users to explicitly influence the flow of a Process’ execution are all possible needs during attended automation.
+There are certain scenarios where interacting with a user requires a more customized approach; providing multiple inputs of different types simultaneously, displaying a form window with customized UI, and allowing users to explicitly influence the flow of a Process are all possible needs during attended automation.

 The **Display Custom Dialog** Action allows the creation of a fully customizable input form to accommodate such needs.
 To demonstrate, we will build a Process, which handles the onboarding of a new employee from an IT perspective.